Tearnote/gamecraft-website/README.md

 ## Motivation

 Most people who play videogames want to create one themselves at some point.
 However, the need to learn a programming language and use complicated engines discourages the majority of them from ever giving it a try.
 Even tools meant for less technical users often overwhelm beginners with countless menus and buttons, and can only be deciphered through persistence and video tutorials.
 There is a market gap for a program which focuses on learnability as its core principle, and this is the gap that Gamecraft aims to fill.
+This needs to be accomplished without sacrificing the feature set or reducing attractiveness to more experienced creators.

 ## Market research